Volume Accumulators

 </VolumeType>

-.
+<VA_SplitVolume>Creates a volume bucket with a sub amount of another Volume.
 This can be used to split volume into multiple groups.

 Attribute | Description |